Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Nonunitary dynamics

-where the ratio $u=L_A/L_x$ \footnote{Numerically, we find that the R\'enyi EE takes the same form with the coefficient $a\sim (1+1/n)$.}.
-The same scaling behavior can also be obtained in $L_y$ copies of the $(1+1)$d critical systems.
+Additionally, in Fig.~\ref{fig:Scaling_NonUnitaryEE_square} (c), we further study the scaling behavior of the two-cylinder EE by varying the cylinder length $L_A$.
+The result indicates that the two-cylinder EE takes the form \footnote{Numerically, we find that the R\'enyi EE takes the same form with the coefficient $a\sim (1+1/n)$.}

+The same scaling behavior can also be obtained in $L_y$ copies of the $(1+1)$D critical systems, as discussed above.
+In a word, for all of the (sub)system configurations, we find evidence that the steady-state EE has a logarithmic violation of area law, akin to the ground state of a Fermi liquid.

 The above results suggest that the steady state is critical.
 We further study the MI to better understand the entanglement structure of this steady state.
-The MI is defined as $ I(A,B)=S(A)+S(B)-S(A\cup B).$ When A and B are two distant small subsystems, in the critical wave function, we expect that $I(A,B)\sim 1/r^\alpha$, where $r$ is the distance between A and B. To extract the critical exponent $\alpha$ numerically in a finite system, we take A and B as single points and fix the ratio $r/L$.
-As shown in Fig.~\ref{fig:Scaling_NonUnitaryMutinf_square} (b), we vary $L$ and find that
+When $A$ and $B$ are two distant small subsystems, in the critical wave function, we expect that $I(A,B)\sim 1/r^\alpha$, where $r$ is the distance between $A$ and $B$.
+To extract the critical exponent $\alpha$ numerically in a finite system, we take $A$ and $B$ as single points and fix the ratio $r/L$.
+As shown in Fig.~\ref{fig:Scaling_NonUnitaryMutinf_square} (a), we vary $L$ and find that

 indicating that $\alpha=3$.
 This is because in the finite system we expect that $I\sim f(r/L)/L^{\alpha}$, in which the scaling function $f(r/L)\sim (L/r)^{\alpha}$ in the limit $r\ll L$.
-Moreover, we compute the MI between two thin strips (Fig.~\ref{fig:Scaling_NonUnitaryMutinf_square}(c)) and we find MI exhibits power-law decay behavior with $I(A,B)\sim L_y/ r^2$.
-(The reason will be clarified later).
+Moreover, we compute the MI between two strips (Fig.~\ref{fig:Scaling_NonUnitaryMutinf_square}(b) and \ref{fig:Scaling_NonUnitaryMutinf_square}(c)) and we find MI exhibits power-law decay behavior with $I(A,B)\sim L_y/ r^2$.
+(The reason will be clarified later in Sec.
+IV B.)